Mega Man X5

 The animation for the Fourth Armor's Nova Strike remains in the ROM data, however it goes unused since, due to balancing, the armor's Giga Attack was disabled.
 It is likely that this is just leftover and never properly removed.

 Gaea Armor Subweapons

-- It's worth noting that the North American instruction manual of the original release only mentioned Gaea Armor can't charge special weapons.
-In May, 1st 2000 prototype build the X variation which serves as early Gaea Armor template can still use uncharged special weapons, so this limit may be added in the late of development process.
+- It's worth noting that the North American instruction manual of the original release only mentioned that the Gaea Armor can't charge special weapons.
+In the May, 1st 2000 prototype build, the X variation which serves as an early Gaea Armor template can still use uncharged special weapons, so this limit may have been added in late during the development process.

-By obtaining the Spike Ball in the Training level (which is only possible via GameShark) and then using it on Magma Dragoon, he interestingly reacts as if he was hit with his weakness from X4, Double Cyclone.
+By obtaining the Spike Ball in the Training level (which is only possible via GameShark) and then using it on Magma Dragoon, he interestingly reacts as if he was hit with his weakness from X4, Double Cyclone, but takes minimal damage.
 In a prototype version of X5, the Spike Ball is merely a broken version of Double Cyclone.
 This suggests that Spike Ball was modified from Double Cyclone.

 Hidden Dialogue between Zero & Dr. Light

 There are two Light Capsules that are impossible for Zero to reach without cheats.
 Nevertheless, the script does account for the possibility of Zero finding them.

 Dark Dizzy's stage: